 For PhD students, it is the same committee as your prospectus minus the chair, plus an internal-external examiner (Internal to Carleton University but External to the Department of Psychology) and an external examiner (another institution).
 You may have guests but you must first inform the Graduate Administrator who will contact the Chair of the Examination Committee in Graduate Studies.

-If you are a full-time student whose paper or poster has been accepted to a conference, you will find a travel application on the ‘Forms‘ section of the website.
-Please complete it in full and submit to the Graduate Chair for signature.
+If you are a full-time student whose paper or poster has been accepted to a conference, you will find the Travel Bursary application on Carleton Central.
+See the ‘Forms‘ section of the website for further instruction.

 Yes, A620 Loeb is a designated computer lab for Psychology graduate students.
 C665 Loeb is a Psychology graduate student lounge.
 Both rooms are for registered psychology graduate students only, and are accessed using your student card (you must set up your door access PIN on Carleton Central).